Skip to main content

 How Do Hormonal Changes Affect the Liver?

 The relationship is bidirectional.
-Just as affects hormones, hormonal changes affect the liver.
+Just as liver health affects hormones, hormonal changes affect the liver.
 During perimenopause and menopause, for instance, the decline in estrogen can alter fat distribution in the body, favoring accumulation in the abdomen and within the liver.
 In men, low testosterone is frequently associated with increased visceral fat and a higher risk of NAFLD.

 Your path to renewed vitality is paved with an understanding of this deep, systemic connection.
 By nourishing your liver, you are directly nourishing your entire endocrine system.